rasmusfreund/bioinf-prog-course/teaching_assistants/meetings/week00.md

 - Students do remaining exercises and/or programming project related to the material from the previous week.
 By treating last weeks curriculum in the exercise we are not sensitive to a situation where some classes have exercises before the second lecture.
 It also lets the students work on each topic for longer time.

 # Mandatory exercises
-Applied programming:

 - Translation project
 - Assembly project
-- Codon bias project

-Bioinformatics and programming:

-- Translation project
-- Assembly project
+I will download and autocorrect assignments.
+You need to handle those that do not pass, and you need to grade (fail/pass) each student on Brightspace (I will show you how when we get to that).

-# Blackboard
+# Brightspace
-- On Blackboard you will all be registered as Instructors with full editing rights.
+On Brightspace you are all be registered as Instructors with full editing rights.
 So please do not edit anything other than what we agree.
-- Weekly notes the left menu.
-- Left menu also have link to BLACKBOARD Dropbox folder
-- Students download assignment files from the Assignment page.
-- Assignments for correcting are downloaded from Blackboard and graded (passed/not passed) on Blackboard too.

 # Weekly TA meeting
-We will have a short weekly TA meeting that you must attend every time.
+We will have a short weekly TA meeting on Zoom that you must attend every time.
+You are also aways welcome to stop by my office (but send me an email first to make sure I am there).
 At TA meetings we will evaluate the previous exercise and prepare the next one.
 Among other things, we will talk about:

 - How to outline the programming projects.
 - How to help with programming questions.